Moodle - Faculty Quick Start Guide

 Building a course involves adding course activity modules to the main page in a logical order.
 You can change the order any time you like.

-After adding your activities, you can move them up and down in your course layout by clicking the little arrow icons ( ) next to each one.
+Should you need to move your activity, they can be moved up and down in your course layout by clicking the four-headed arrow icon ( ) to the right of the activity title.

 You can delete an activity using the X icon ( ), or edit it using the edit icon ( ).